Math::BigInt - phpMan

 $y = $x;

-just makes a second reference to the same object and stores it in $y.
+This makes a second reference to the same object and stores it in

-Thus anything that modifies $x (except overloaded operators) will
+$y.
+Thus anything that modifies $x (except overloaded operators)

-modify $y, and vice versa.
-Or in other words, "=" is only safe if you
+also modifies $y, and vice versa.
+Or in other words, "=" is only

 $x->bmul(2);